 #10.
 Kaoru & Sentaro Duo in BUNKASAI [Kids on the Slope]

 This song comes from a fairly new anime from this past Spring 2012, but it was just so good I had to squeeze it in here.
-Not to mention that the composer of this song happens to be none other than miss Yoko Kanno herself.
-Just leave it to Yoko to make, possibly, the best anime reconciliation scene ever! sound very cool.
+The music was composed by Yoko Kanno.
+And I think it’s safe to say I’m a fan for life.
+I’ve been witness to a lot of reconciliations in my life, but never to one quite like this.
 If you’ve seen this anime then you already know what I’m talking about, but if you haven’t, I highly recommend that you do.

 #9.
 The Girl’s Fantasy [Clannad ~After Story~]

 Surprise surprise.
-Oh Clannad. :) I don’t know what it is about Clannad that always has me on the brink of tears, but Clannad is an emotional roller coaster I frequently find myself riding.
+Oh Clannad. :) I don’t know what it is about Clannad that always has me on the brink of tears, but I think a lot of it has to do with its serene soundtrack.
+From “dango daikazoku” to its OP and ED themes to this song right here, I am welling up already.

 #8.
 Sad Brothers [Saint Seiya]

-Say what you want about shounen anime, but there is no doubt that shounen series have one of the saddest, most heart wrenching songs . . . and then there’s Saint Seiya.
+Say what you want about shounen anime, but there is no doubt that shounen series have one of the saddest, most heart-wrenching songs . . . and then there’s Saint Seiya.
 The epitome of sadness.
 Now, Saint Seiya isn’t as great as I remember it, but its music has not withered one bit.
 I can still remember the tears I wept and the feels I had whenever I listened to this song.
-And although there are a lot of good shounen series out there with their fair share of ominous beats and, well, sad, feely music (Bleach :P) – to me, this song is the most memorable among tragic oh tragic shounen moments in anime.
+Even though there are a lot of good shounen series out there with their fair share of ominous beats and, well, sad, feely music (Bleach) – to me, this song is the most memorable among shounen anime.

 #7.
 Sora [Escaflowne]